In this section you will find further details about the programme. This page will be updated as and when required.

 There will be approximately 600 beds, which will be an increase on the 550 beds currently at Leighton Hospital.

-The new hospital will be approximately 90,000sq m, which is slightly larger than the current site, and it will be built over five storeys with an additional plant room.
+The new hospital will be approximately 105,000sq m, which is slightly larger than the current site, and it will be built over five storeys with an additional plant room.

-An outline planning application will be submitted to Cheshire East Council in December 2024 with a decision on this outline application hopefully being made in May 2025.
+An outline planning application will be submitted to Cheshire East Council in spring 2025.

 We plan to retain around 6,000sq m of the current estate, including the A&E building and our current ward decant capacity.
 Both areas will be refurbished for different use.